-Each alternative will have common unavoidable impacts such as: 1) unavoidable loss of ground-dwelling wildlife species and associated habitat, 2) displacement of certain wildlife species due to increased habitat fragmentation, and 3) an increase in the potential for collisions between wildlife and motor vehicles.
+Both alternatives would have common unavoidable impacts to wildlife including: 1) loss of ground-dwelling wildlife species and associated habitat, 2) displacement of certain wildlife species due to increased habitat fragmentation, and 3) an increase in the potential for collisions between wildlife and motor vehicles.
 Although there is little difference in the type of impact, differences vary between alternatives in the severity of the impact to some species.
-Mitigation measures will result in lessening the impact of roads on wildlife.
-Mitigation techniques include, but are not limited to, seasonal timing of activities, lower speed limits, fencing, warning signs, reflectors, ultrasonic warning whistles, habitat alteration, hazing animals from the road, and awareness programs.
+Operational controls would result in a reduction in the impact of roads on wildlife.
+Operational controls would include, but are not limited to, seasonal timing of activities, lower speed limits, fencing, warning signs, reflectors, ultrasonic warning whistles, habitat alteration, hazing animals from the road, and awareness programs.

-Timing of Project Activities - Both alternative areas provide important breeding habitat to many species during the spring, thus seasonal restrictions should be imposed in order to prevent any detrimental effects to breeding populations.
-The following are times when specific animals are breeding, nesting, or birthing.
+Timing of Project Activities.
+Both alternative areas provide important breeding habitat to many species during the spring, thus seasonal restrictions should be imposed in order to prevent any detrimental effects to breeding populations.
+The following are times when specific animals are breeding, nesting or birthing, and operational controls that should be implemented to minimize impacts to those biota.